How students earn the Award

 Your first year students may register for the Award but cannot submit until their second year.

-Your final year students should complete and submit all of their Award statements by March to ensure time to complete all of the processes if they need to resubmit any statements.
+Your final year students should complete and submit all of their Award statements well before the end of their final year to ensure time to complete all of the processes if they need to resubmit any statements.

 The Award is earned, not won.
 All of your tutees could attempt at least one stream.